 Got a damaged or leaking garden hose?
-Happens to us gardeners all the time.
-You are then faced with the decision to either purchase a brand new one, or try to repair your existing one.
-Fortunately, there are many options available if you’re the “just fix-it” type.
+It happens to us gardeners all the time.
+You are then faced with the decision to either purchase a brand-new one, or try to repair your existing one.
+Fortunately, there are many options available if you’re the “just fix it” type.
 For a hose that has a slow drip, it may just be as simple as replacing the washer.
-For a damaged hose, a “hose mender kit” will do the job.
+For a damaged hose, a hose mender kit will do the job.

 Hose mender kits come in either metal or plastic.
-Metal kits can be more expensive, but tend to last longer.
+Metal kits can be more expensive, but the repair tends to last longer.
 Depending on the thickness of your hose, you may need to soak the end of the hose in hot water for a few minutes to make it more pliable.
 For the purpose of this video, I used metal (brass) kits.
-Most hoses have a diameter of 1/2″ – 1″, so make sure you get the right size.
+Most hoses have a diameter of ½ inch to 1 inch, so make sure you get the right size.

 Fixing a drip at the end of the hose, whether connected to a watering attachment or second hose